Dillonjay/Instantiation_patterns_in_JavaScript/README.md

 # Instantiation patterns in JavaScript
-A repository explaining the four different instantiation patterns in Javascript.
+A repository explaining the different instantiation patterns in Javascript.
 * Functional
 * Functional-Shared
 * Prototypal